 When does your child need to see a doctor?

-- Has a fever for more than a day.
+- have had any fever for more than two days

 Although most of the illnesses that cause fevers last just a few days, they can be difficult days for you both.
 You can help your kids feel more comfortable by dressing them lightly and giving them frequent fluids and an appropriate analgesic designed specifically for children.
 Nurofen for Children contains ibuprofen, which relieves pain and can help reduce fever for up to eight hours.
 With your loving care, most children will soon be back to their normal, bubbly selves.